-Further discussion of these properties and an explicit example of functions that satisfy them are given in Appendix A. The reason that they can be defined is that there is a separation of $\mathcal{O}(m)$ between the momenta required to have a single particle on-shell and that yielding two on-shell particles.
+Further discussion of these properties and an explicit example of functions that satisfy them are given in Appendix A. The reason that they can be defined is that there is a separation of $\mathcal{O}(m)$ between the individual momenta of the particles in an on-shell two-particle state and the corresponding momenta in an on-shell three-particle state.

 We now rewrite Eq.
 (18) using these smooth cutoff functions.
-Specifically, we separate C into a singular part, $C^H$ , and a pole-free part, $C^{\infty}$ ,
+Specifically, we separate C into a singular part, C^H , and a pole-free part, C^{∞} ,